Hieromon/AutoConnect/README.md

 - [FAQ](https://hieromon.github.io/AutoConnect/faq/index.html).

 ## Change log

+### [0.9.5] Aug.
+27, 2018
+- Supports the espressif arduino-esp32 core.
+- Fixed that crash may occur if the number of stored credentials in the EEPROM is smaller than the number of found WiFi networks.

 ### [0.9.4] May 5, 2018.
 - Automatically focus passphrase after selecting SSID with Configure New AP.